 They limit knee mobility along with preventing joints from becoming stronger.
 That is why, for athletes who want to protect themselves from knee injuries without compromise, wearing knee sleeves is often their best option.

-The best sleeves are anatomically shaped to prevent injuries and provide comfortable and pleasing fits.
+The best sleeves are anatomically shaped to prevent injuries and provide a comfortable and pleasing fit.
 You’ll find them great for all seasons, wet or dry, and used both indoors and outdoors.

 Depending on the brand and model you choose, most are designed for specific uses, such as recovery and rehab, running, walking, hiking, weight lifting, bicycling, basketball, and more.

 Why are knee sleeves different from knee braces?

 Because knee braces have holes for the kneecap and are reinforced with metal, while knee sleeves are often made of neoprene and do not have any metal elements.